API Reference

 void setClock(uint32_t frequency); Currently a no-op (bus speed is controlled by the kernel).

-void setWireTimeout(uint32_t timeout_us = 25000, bool reset_with_timeout = false); Stores a timeout threshold; when the underlying I/O reports ETIMEDOUT, getWireTimeoutFlag() becomes true and (optionally) the bus is reopened.
+void setWireTimeout(uint32_t timeout_us = 25000, bool reset_with_timeout = false); Stores a timeout threshold; when the underlying I/O reports ETIMEDOUT, getWireTimeoutFlag() becomes true and (optionally) the bus is reopened with the same timeout hint still applied.

 bool getWireTimeoutFlag() const; / void clearWireTimeoutFlag(); Query/reset the timeout flag.